When is the \'etale open topology a field topology?: Conventions and background

 \subsection{Resolution of Singularities}

-A scheme $V$ is regular if all of its local rings are regular.
 A \textbf{resolution of singularities} of a reduced Noetherian scheme $W$ is given by a regular scheme $V$ and a proper birational morphism $V \to W$.
 A resolution of singularities of a Noetherian ring $R$ is a resolution of singularities of $\Spec R$.

-\meno Fact~\ref{fact:one-dim-resolve} is related to the fact that a one-dimensional reduced $K$-variety admits a resolution of singularities.
+Fact~\ref{fact:one-dim-resolve} is related to the fact that a one-dimensional reduced $K$-variety admits a resolution of singularities.

 \begin{fact} Suppose that $R$ is a one-dimensional Noetherian domain and let $S$ be the integral closure of $R$ in $K = \operatorname{Frac}(R)$.
 Then the following are equivalent: \begin{enumerate} \item $\Spec R$ admits a resolution of singularities. \item $R$ is $N$-1 (i.e. $S$ is a finite $R$-module). \item the natural morphism $\uppi\colon\Spec S \to \Spec R$ is a resolution of singularities for $\Spec R$. \end{enumerate} \end{fact}